OpenSentry/idp/emails/emailconfirm.md

 Greetings {{ .Email }}

-The authentication process requires your to confirm your email using this code:
+The authentication process requires you to confirm your email using this code:

 {{.Code}}